Polymer/polymer/README.md

     * Should be `var(--a, var(--b))`
   * `@apply(--foo)`
     * Should be `@apply --foo;`
-* `element.customStyle` as an object that can be assigned to has been removed; use `element.updateStyles({...})` instead.
+* <a name="breaking-customStyle"></a>`element.customStyle` as an object that can be assigned to has been removed; use `element.updateStyles({...})` instead.
-* `<style>` inside of a `<dom-module>`, but outside of `<template>` is no longer supported
+* <a name="breaking-style-location"></a>`<style>` inside of a `<dom-module>`, but outside of `<template>` is no longer supported
-* Imperatively created custom-styles (e.g. `document.createElement('style', 'custom-style')`) are no longer supported.
+* <a name="breaking-imperative-custom-style"></a>Imperatively created custom-styles (e.g. `document.createElement('style', 'custom-style')`) are no longer supported.

 ### Data system
-* An element's template is not stamped & data system not initialized (observers, bindings, etc.) until the element has been connected to the main document.
+* <a name="breaking-data-init"></a>An element's template is not stamped & data system not initialized (observers, bindings, etc.) until the element has been connected to the main document.
 This is a direct result of the V1 changes that prevent reading attributes in the constructor.
-* Re-setting an object or array no longer dirty checks, meaning you can make deep changes to an object/array and just re-set it, without needing to use `set`/`notifyPath`.
+* <a name="breaking-data-dirty-checking"></a>Re-setting an object or array no longer dirty checks, meaning you can make deep changes to an object/array and just re-set it, without needing to use `set`/`notifyPath`.
 Although the `set` API remains and will often be the more efficient way to make changes, this change removes users of Polymer elements from needing to use this API, making it more compatible with alternate data-binding and state management libraries.
-* Propagation of data through the binding system is now batched, such that multi-property computing functions and observers run once with a set of coherent changes.
+* <a name="breaking-data-batching"></a>Propagation of data through the binding system is now batched, such that multi-property computing functions and observers run once with a set of coherent changes.
 Single property accessors still propagate data synchronously, although there is a new `setProperties({...})` API on Polymer elements that can be used to propagate multiple values as a coherent set.
-* Multi-property observers and computed methods are now called once at initialization if any arguments are defined (and will see `undefined` for any undefined arguments)
+* <a name="breaking-method-args"></a>Multi-property observers and computed methods are now called once at initialization if any arguments are defined (and will see `undefined` for any undefined arguments)
-* Inline computed annotations run once unconditionally at initialization, regardless if any arguments are defined (and will see `undefined` for undefined arguments)
+* <a name="breaking-inline-unconditional"></a>Inline computed annotations run once unconditionally at initialization, regardless if any arguments are defined (and will see `undefined` for undefined arguments)
-* Setting/changing any function used in inline template annotations will cause the binding to re-compute its value using the new function and current property values
+* <a name="breaking-inline-dynamic"></a>Setting/changing any function used in inline template annotations will cause the binding to re-compute its value using the new function and current property values
 ‘notify’ events not fired when value changes as result of binding from host
-* In order for a property to be deserialized from its attribute, it must be declared in the `properties` metadata object
+* <a name="breaking-properties-deserialization"></a>In order for a property to be deserialized from its attribute, it must be declared in the `properties` metadata object
-* The `Polymer.Collection` and associated key-based path and splice notification for arrays has been eliminated.
+* <a name="breaking-colleciton"></a>The `Polymer.Collection` and associated key-based path and splice notification for arrays has been eliminated.
 See [explanation here](https://github.com/Polymer/polymer/pull/3970#issue-178203286) for more details.

 ### Removed API
-* `Polymer.instanceof` and `Polymer.isInstance`: no longer needed, use
+* <a name="breaking-instanceof"></a>`Polymer.instanceof` and `Polymer.isInstance`: no longer needed, use
 `instanceof` and `instanceof Polymer.Element` instead.
-* `dom-module`: Removed ability to use `is` and `name` attribute to configure the module name.
+* <a name="breaking-dom-module"></a>`dom-module`: Removed ability to use `is` and `name` attribute to configure the module name.
 The only supported declarative way set the module id is to use `id`.
-* `element.getPropertyInfo`: This api returned unexpected information some of the time and was rarely used.
+* <a name="breaking-getPropertyInfo"></a>`element.getPropertyInfo`: This api returned unexpected information some of the time and was rarely used.
-* `element.getNativePrototype`: Removed because it is no longer needed for internal code and was unused by users.
+* <a name="breaking-getNativePrototype"></a>`element.getNativePrototype`: Removed because it is no longer needed for internal code and was unused by users.
-* `element.beforeRegister`: This was originally added for metadata compatibility with ES6 classes.
+* <a name="breaking-beforeRegister"></a>`element.beforeRegister`: This was originally added for metadata compatibility with ES6 classes.
 We now prefer users create ES6 classes by extending `Polymer.Element`, specifying metadata in the static `config` property.
 For legacy use via `Polymer({...})`, dynamic effects may now be added using the `registered` lifecycle method.
-* `element.attributeFollows`: Removed due to disuse.
+* <a name="breaking-attributeFollows"></a>`element.attributeFollows`: Removed due to disuse.
-* `element.classFollows`: Removed due to disuse.
+* <a name="breaking-classFollows"></a>`element.classFollows`: Removed due to disuse.
-* `listeners`: Removed ability to use `id.event` to add listeners to elements in local dom.
+* <a name="breaking-listeners"></a>`listeners`: Removed ability to use `id.event` to add listeners to elements in local dom.
 Use declarative template event handlers instead.
-* Methods starting with `_` are not guaranteed to exist (most have been removed)
+* <a name="breaking-protected"></a>Methods starting with `_` are not guaranteed to exist (most have been removed)

 ### Other
-* Attached: no longer deferred until first render time.
+* <a name="breaking-deferred-attach"></a>Attached: no longer deferred until first render time.
 Instead when measurement is needed use...
 API TBD.
-* The legacy `created` callback is no longer called before default values in `properties` have been set.
+* <a name="breaking-created-timing"></a>The legacy `created` callback is no longer called before default values in `properties` have been set.
 As such, you should not rely on properties set in `created` from within `value` functions that define property defaults.
 However, you can now set _any_ property defaults within the `created` callback (in 1.0 this was forbidden for observed properties) in lieu of using the `value` function in `properties`.
-* Binding a default value of `false` via an _attribute binding_ to a boolean property will not override a default `true` property of the target, due to the semantics of boolean attributes.
+* <a name="breaking-boolean-attribute-binidng"></a>Binding a default value of `false` via an _attribute binding_ to a boolean property will not override a default `true` property of the target, due to the semantics of boolean attributes.
 In general, property binding should always be used when possible, and will avoid such situations.
-* `lazyRegister` option removed and all meta-programming (parsing template, creating accessors on prototype, etc.) is deferred until the first instance of the element is created
+* <a name="breaking-lazyRegister"></a>`lazyRegister` option removed and all meta-programming (parsing template, creating accessors on prototype, etc.) is deferred until the first instance of the element is created
-* Polymer 2.0 uses ES2015 syntax, and can be run without transpilation in current Chrome, Safari 10, Safari Technology Preview, Firefox, and Edge.
+* <a name="breaking-transpiling"></a>Polymer 2.0 uses ES2015 syntax, and can be run without transpilation in current Chrome, Safari 10, Safari Technology Preview, Firefox, and Edge.
 Transpilation is required to run in IE11 and Safari 9.
 We will be releasing tooling for development and production time to support this need in the future.
-* `Polymer.dom.flush` does not currently flush templates (`dom-repeat`, `dom-if`) or `observeNodes` observers.
+* <a name="breaking-flush"></a>`Polymer.dom.flush` does not currently flush templates (`dom-repeat`, `dom-if`) or `observeNodes` observers.
 Use `Polymer.Templatizer.flush` to flush templates, and `observer.flush` to flush individual `observeNodes` observers (where `observer` is the return value from `observeNodes`).

 ## Not yet implemented
-* `<array-selector>` not yet implemented
+* <a name="nyi-array-selector"></a>`<array-selector>` not yet implemented
-* `Polymer.dom`: currently *most* of this is emulated, but some api's may be missing.
+* <a name="nyi-polymer-dom"></a>`Polymer.dom`: currently *most* of this is emulated, but some api's may be missing.
 Please file issues to determine if the missing behavior is an intended breaking change.